 7.4.4 One student member selected by the Associated Students.

 7.4.5 A representative from the community-at-large may be appointed by the President (or designee) when appropriate.

+7.4.6 One full time lecturer nominated by the President (or designee).

+7.4.6 One lecturer faculty member with a three-year contract on a time base of 0.5 (7.5 WTU) or higher, elected by the Academic Senate.

 7.5 Membership of Dean Review Committees.
 For deans of the colleges and the Library, the membership of the periodic administrative review committee shall include: